OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 ## Find a way to directly parsed data with Nifi

 We could try to execute directly a script with Nifi in order to parser data from PDF into JSON document.
 But it will take some time to define regular expressions and things like that.
+For doing that, we try this configuration of Nifi (as a beginning) :

+*ajouter l'image CV nifi config version 2*

 ## Check each Processor one by one of Nifi with a Processor Putfile